richardpauldev/578PA3.2/test/README.txt

 share distributed information without distributed message-passing.
-Disabling PROCESS_MODE may be easier for debugging (but with the caveat that step-through debuggers are poor for concurrency/distributedness because they change the very thing being observed in a Heisenbergian mannner).
+Disabling PROCESS_MODE may be easier for debugging (but with the caveat that step-through debuggers are poor for concurrency/distributedness because they change the very thing being observed in a Heisenbergian manner).

+Keep in mind however that there is no way to "crash" a server without PROCESS_MODE (that uses a kill signal), so you need it to be true for the fault tolerance tests to get meaningfully activated.

 + Zookeeper vs. Gigapaxos: The ZK_NOT_GP in GraderCommonSetup means Zookeeper mode, not Gigapaxos mode.
 You have to fix one or the other for an implementation